Mind the gaps in Canada’s mental health care system

 - Blog post: What to do While Waiting for Help That Actually Helps

-- Association for Children’s Mental Health (Note: this is an American assocation, but a good resource): What is a Mental Health Crisis and What to Expect When One Occurs
+- Association for Children’s Mental Health: What is a Mental Health Crisis and What to Expect When One Occurs